 A Trabasack is a bag and a lap tray all in one.
 It is a versatile product that has many uses.
 My main use is as a removable tray but it can also be used as a bag and for storage.
 My spasms are just one aspect of my disability.
 Therefore I needed a tray that I could have food on without my spasms chucking the food all over the place.

 The Trabasack was invented by Clare as a lap tray for her son Joe who uses a wheelchair.
 The tray had to be safe and practical to use.
 There are now three main models of the Trabasack.
 The Max, Mini and Curve.
 The Mini and Curve Trabasack models come with or without a ‘connect’ surface.
 The Connect models are made with soft Velcro material on the tray portion of the Trabasack Curve.
 This is useful if you want to Velcro items so that they stay put on the tray.
 For this review, I was given the option to receive a Curve model with or without this feature.

 Curve Connect or Curve?

 I chose the Curve model without the Connect feature for the purpose of this review.
-I’ve learnt from experience that the ability to wipe the product clean is important to me, not because I’m particularly messy but because I have a dog!
-As my main use for this product is to eat and drink and having owned a Curve Connect for seven years prior to receiving this review unit.
-I know that dog hair and crumbs in particular stick to this tray like glue!
-Connect is a lovely feature that is doing what it is designed to do but it is not particularly hygienic for food if you have a pet that moults!
+I’ve learnt from experience that the ability to wipe the product clean is important to me, not because I’m particularly messy but everything sticks to Velcro.
+My main use for this product is to eat and drink and having owned a Curve Connect for seven years prior to receiving this review unit.
+I know that crumbs in particular stick to this tray like glue!
+Connect is a lovely feature that is doing what it is designed to do but it is not particularly convenient with food I find.

-The Connect versions are great for anything and everything you want to stay in place which I will be reviewing next week.
+The Connect versions are great for anything and everything you want to stay in place.
+Check out my review for more information.